jschnab/milliped/README.md

 ## How to install

-Using [pip](https://pypi.org/project/pip/) is the easiest way to install Millipede.
+Using [pip](https://pypi.org/project/pip/) is the easiest way to install Milliped.
 If you are not sure you have `pip` installed, check by running:

 ```
 pip3 -V